mauricetjmurphy/Fabrique_Django_REST_React_App/README.md

 ### Project goals

-The goal of this project was to create an application that would allow users to share recipies from accross the world.
-The app allows the user to create an account, where they can create, read, update and delete their recipe data (CRUD).
-The app also allows the user to view and leave comments on any recipe uploaded to the site.
-It provides a platform for all the food lovers out there to share and also try new recipes.
+The goal of this project was to create an application that would allow users shop for their favourite fashion products.
+The app allows the user to login or create an account.
+When the user is logged in they can update their personal details and view past orders.
+The site also allows the user to view and leave ratings and reviews on any product available on the site.
+It provides a platform for all the fashion lovers out there to shop until they drop.

 ### User Stories